mtngrown/mtngrown.github.io/source/2014/09/05/starforce-scenario-1-tactical-combat-at-alpha-centauri.html.markdown

 #### Phase 1

+J and K both commit: 64T in the appropriate direction of the stargate.
+At range 1, this is 32 + 32 = 64 total on SG20, which now has a choice.
+Technically, SG20 won't know what J and K are committing, if anything, but the risk of disruption is high if SG20 doesn't provide any anti-cast teles.
+The options are A64, and less than A64.
+In this case, let's play a hunch that J and K are going to commit, and play the odds with two casts, 8C in both directions.

+Which is better?

 Let's try both and see what happens:

 * A64: 64 - 64 = 0, 10% chance of D, roll d10 for 0, no effect.
   However, it turns out a "D" result on a stargate has no effect anyway.
 * A48: 64 - 48 = 12, 30% of an R (see note just above), roll 7, stargate
 is disrupted!
+* SG20 casting to J: on the +4 column roll d10 for 1, no effect, but it doesn't matter because J has no more teles to spend in Phase 2.
+* SG20 casting to K: on the +4 column roll d10 for 4, D, but again it doesn't matter because K has no more teles to spend in Phase 2.

 Now if the SH only had the other two starforces, there would be a chance of winning this on Tac Phase 2.

+At this point I called the game without starforce A's cast.
+While A had a pretty good chance of randomizing either J or K, it didn't matter for this game, at this point.

 #### Phase 2